 DEP will work with the recipient to ensure this plan is completed before project closeout.
-An example template for a plan is under development.
-Once finalized, this example template and informational document with instructions will be available on DEP's website, as well as a checklist for DEP program staff to use in the review and approval of these plans.
+An example template and informational document with instructions is available on DEP's website, as well as a checklist for DEP program staff to use in the review and approval of these plans.